Free Artist Resources

 Software

 Adobe Photoshop After I scan my work into the computer, I’ll use Adobe Photoshop to clean up any stray marks or specs of dust from the scanner and prepare my illustrations for printing.
-I have a monthly subscription to Adobe CC Cloud and I couldn’t run my business without it!
+I have a monthly subscription to Adobe Creative Cloud and I couldn’t run my business without it!
 If you’re not ready to commit to the whole suite, Photoshop is a great place to start.
 In addition to cleaning up my artwork, I also edit all of my product photography with Photoshop, and even use it to edit photos for Instagram.